Payment facilitator vs aggregator: a short guide

 What is a payment facilitator?

-How does a payment facilitator work?
+How does payfac work?

 In a nutshell, payfacs onboard merchants as sub-merchants under their master MID, thus helping them with payment processing.

 It used to take weeks to get an account for merchants directly, but then payfacs came around and simplified the process by creating a sub-merchant platform.
-It involves a payment facilitator that has been pre-approved for one master merchant account with an acquirer.
+It involves a payment facilitator who has been pre-approved for one master merchant account with an acquirer.
 Payfacs can then sign up merchants underneath their master account as sub-merchants, thus expediting the enrolment process.

 This model is quite appealing to merchants since the risk lies on payment facilitators, as they hold the master account.
 Merchants can still get individual merchant accounts, but it can be cumbersome.